Here’s something that could be the #1 entry in the freelancers’ playbook: What to do when a client doesn’t pay.

 - The deliverables the client will receive at the time of payment (or what will be withheld until they receive payment)

-If you aren’t sure about how to put this language into your contracts, it’s worth either hiring someone to draw up a contract for you that you can adjust per client or investing in a contract tool that streamlines the process.
+If you aren’t sure about how to put payment-related language into your contracts, it’s worth either hiring someone to draw up a contract that you can adjust per client or investing in a contract tool that streamlines the process.

 If you have a “getting started” document or something of that nature, that’s an excellent place to include that information so your client can revisit it whenever they need to.

-Most accounting or invoicing software allows clients to pay invoices through a variety of methods such as credit card, Apple Pay, Paypal, and more.
+The best accounting software for freelancers allows clients to pay invoices through various methods such as credit card, Apple Pay, ACH, PayPal, and more.

 The more options the client has, the easier it’ll be for them to pay the invoice (and on time, too).